renyu2016/Generalized-3D-Manipulation/README.md

     ```
     This will generate 10 demonstrations for the `soccer` task in Metaworld environment.
 The data will be saved in `data/` folder automatically.

+    After code start running, a interactive segmentation window will appear, and the segmentation on the first frame is indeed. click the left mouse for add task relevent target, and click right to remove the background if necessary. knock `space` on keyboard to finish one object and input `a` for finish segmentation.

 2. Train and evaluate a policy with behavior cloning.
 For example:
     ```bash
     bash scripts/train_policy.sh gdp3 metaworld_soccer 0112 0 0